DevNotFound404/Hacktu2022/README.md

-# This is A AGE PREDICTOR creates by me using C programming Language
+# This is A AGE PREDICTOR created by me using C programming Language

 Take age or year or birth as an input from the user and tell them when they turn 100 years old.
 Don't use any type of module.